paranoidvaro/264851/README.md

 o R2 Score: -0.19
 o Mean Absolute Error: 1.16

 As we can see, the performance of all three models significantly improved after using P-Value for feature selection.
-The XGBoost Regression model in particular achieved a considerable score, with an MSE of 0.00024 and an R2 score of 0.999967.
+The XGBoost Regression model in particular achieved the best score, with an MSE of 5.72484 and an R2 score of 0.072464.

 # Final Thoughts and Conclusions